OfficeDev/TrainingContent/Teams/70 Microsoft Graph Teamwork Endpoint/README.md

 ## Watch the module

-This module has been recorded and is available in the Office Development YouTube channel: _coming soon_
+This module has been recorded and is available in the **Microsoft 365 Developer** YouTube channel: [Microsoft Teams – Use the teamwork Microsoft Graph endpoint](https://www.youtube.com/watch?list=PLWZJrkeLOrbZnS7i-mjIbAP9DXlo9YNBc)

 ## Contributors